PredictIt: Regulation

+In September 2025, PredictIt received full regulatory approval from the CFTC to operate as a designated contract market (DCM) and derivatives clearing organization (DCO).
+The company is expected to launch a new, expanded prediction market in late 2025.

 Trading format

 PredictIt uses a continuous double auction to sell shares for each event in its markets, meaning that for every person who predicts that an event will take place, there must be another person who predicts that it will not.
 The site groups related predictions into a market.
 Operating expenses are covered by charging a fee of 10% on earnings in excess of the original investment and by charging an additional 5% withdrawal fee.
-PredictIt has many different categories of markets including questions about the Biden Administration, U.S. Elections, Congress, State/Local elections, and world.
-Questions vary from asking which political party will win certain elections, which candidate will win, what the margin of victory for the winner will be, and even what the results of future polls on Real Clear Politics and FiveThirtyEight will be.
+PredictIt has many different categories of markets including questions about the Biden administration, U.S. elections, Congress, state/local elections, and world.
+Questions vary from asking which political party will win certain elections, which candidate will win, what the margin of victory for the winner will be, and even what the results of future polls on RealClearPolitics and FiveThirtyEight will be.

 Data-sharing program

 PredictIt offers a data sharing program for members of the academic community.
 PredictIt has over 160 data partners, including researchers affiliated with Duke University, Harvard University, the Massachusetts Institute of Technology, the Oklahoma State University, the University of Michigan, the University of Pennsylvania, the University of Virginia, and Yale University.